Content []

 If you are adventurous or like freedom and flexibility, a motorbike or car will be a great choice for you to explore the area at your own pace, Don't forget to be very careful because traffic conditions in Vietnam can sometimes make it a bit difficult for you.

-Quang Phu Cau is not very well-connected to public transportation, except for bus 91.
+Quang Phu Cau hanoi incense village is not very well-connected to public transportation, except for bus 91.
 So, it's a good idea to check the schedules and routes carefully before you go.
 It takes only 45 minutes to get there.
 It's also a good idea to bring a map or download a navigation app because the village is not well signposted.

 Bus to Quang Phu Cau Incense Village